Shelter Afrique

-Shelter Afrique (SAf), also known as Company for Habitat and Housing in Africa, is a pan-African finance institution created to exclusively support the development of the African real estate and housing sector.
+Shelter Afrique Development Bank (ShafDB), also known as Company for Habitat and Housing in Africa, is a pan-African finance development bank created to exclusively support the development of the African real estate and housing sector.
 Through its strategic partnerships, it offers products and related services which support the efficient delivery of commercial real estate and affordable housing.

-Locations
+Location

 The main offices of the organisation are located at Shelter Afrique Centre on Longonot Road, Upper Hill, in Nairobi, the capital of Kenya.
 The organisation also has two regional offices: one in Abuja, Nigeria's capital city at 1129, Muhktar El-Yakub's Place, Central Business District; and another in Abidjan, Côte d’Ivoire, located at Riviera 3, Carrefour Mel Theodore, Boulevard Arsène Usher Assouan.

 History

-Shelter Afrique was established by a Constituent Charter in 1982, and incorporated in Kenya under the Shelter-Afrique Act, chapter 493C of the Laws of Kenya.
+Shelter Afrique was established by a Constituent Charter in 1982 and incorporated in Kenya under the Shelter-Afrique Act, chapter 493C of the Laws of Kenya.
 Operations begun officially in 1985.

 Overview

-As of December 2020, Shelter Afrique being a supranational development financial institution had total assets valued at approximately US$174.61 million, and shareholders' equity of about US$133.66 million.
+As of December 2023, Shelter Afrique, being a supranational development financial institution had total assets valued at approximately US$224.26 million, and shareholders' equity of US$166.01 million.
 Besides using its own funds, SAf collaborates with other financial institutions which provide funding for onward lending in the real estate and housing arena within the continent.
 Partner funding sources include:

 (a) Netherlands Development Finance Company (b) French Development Agency (c) European Investment Bank and (d) Commercial Bank of Africa.
 SAf also works in collaboration with several international organizations with similar objectives, namely: 1.
 International Union of Housing Finance (IUHF) 2.
 Centre for Affordable Housing Finance in Africa (CAHF) and 3.
 UN Habitat for A Better Urban Future (UN-Habitat).